Outcomes Assessment

 COE dictates that processes must be in place to provide remediation for any of the nine competencies in which students do not demonstrate competence.
 Each core VM4 rotation uses a global rating scale rubric customized to that rotation, and each rubric item is mapped to an AVMA COE clinical competency area.
 Each competency is assessed in multiple rotations.

 When a 4th year student’s average score across rotations in any competency area falls below minimally competent, a memo is sent by the Office of Curricular and Student Assessment to the student, the department chair and the instructor of the rotation indicating a need for remediation.
 The instructor works with the student to develop and complete a remediation plan, and verifies the deficiency has been addressed.
-When the remediation is complete, the instructor notifies the Office of Curricular and Student Assessment.
+When the remediation is complete, the instructor notifies the Office of Curricular and Teaching Support.
 Students must meet any outstanding remediation requirements to graduate.
 You can check this Canvas Remediation Development page to utilize as well as contribute to a library of sample assignments for remediation.
 Please contact ocats@iastate.edu if you cannot access the canvas page.

 COE Standard 9: Curriculum